AVividLight/AVividLight/README.md

 ---

-&emsp;2Cat Studios was the team name that me and a friend from The Netherlands decided on when we were working together on projects around 2014, and every good team needs a website.
+&emsp;2Cat Studios was the team name that me and a friend from The Netherlands chose when we were working together on projects around 2014, and every good team needs a website.
+2catstudios.github.io was built with response-time and user privacy in mind, so the focus was on primary content with no distractions.
+It consists of mostly static HTML and CSS, XML for our RSS feed, and light scripts written in JavaScript.
+The website also utilized Google Analytics to help us track usage and improve our content.

 ### [UnityMusicPlayer (2014)](https://github.com/2CatStudios/UnityMusicPlayer)